 - How do we know? (quality assurance - evidence)

 - What are we going to do about it? (enhancement)

-The University will be developing its Self-Review Portfolio over the next two years.
+The University will be developing its Self-Review Portfolio during 2022.
 The audit panel will review the Self-Review Portfolio and corresponding supporting documents focussing on the quality of our processes and activities prior to the site visit.